photoprism/photoprism/README.md

 * Clearly structured Web interface for browsing, organizing and sharing your personal photo collection
 * Import everything without worrying about duplicates or RAW to JPEG conversion
-* Reverse geocoding and automated tagging based on Google TensorFlow
+* Reverse geocoding, XMP support and automated tagging based on Google TensorFlow

 ## For the early birds ##